4 min read

 The Complete Guide On How To Use Trendlines

-Generally speaking, it is advisable to wait for three confirmed points of contact before you start putting further attention to a trendline.
-Most traders make the mistake and connect the first two highs or lows and then get overly excited once the price gets there again.
-However, a trendline is only confirmed if you can get three points of contact because you can always connect any two random points on your charts.
+Generally speaking, it is advisable to wait for three confirmed points of contact before you start paying further attention to a trendline.
+A trendline is only confirmed if you can get three points of contact because you can always connect any two random points on your charts.
 But when three points of contact are lining up, it is no coincidence anymore.

 The next question that always comes up is whether you should use the candlestick-wicks or the candle-bodies to draw the trendlines!?
 The answer is confluence.

 Whenever you get the best and the most contact points and confluence around your trendline, that’s how you draw it.
 There are no fixed rules about whether wicks or bodies are better.
-Just look for a trendline that gives you the most confirmation without beeing violated too much.
+Just look for a trendline that gives you the most confirmation without it being violated too much.

 At the same time, consistency is very important as well.
 You should define for yourself how you draw trendlines and then always stick to that approach to avoid noise.

-Below you see a screenshot with 2 possible trendlines and multiple touches each.
-After the third touch, the trendlines have been confirmed and you can see how I use both the wicks and the bodies to get the trendline in.
+Below you see a screenshot with 2 possible trendlines and multiple touches on each.
+After the third touch, the trendlines have been confirmed and you can see how we used both the wicks and the bodies to get the trendlines in.
+Both trendlines are valid.

 Upper and lower trendlines

-During a downtrend, I use the highs and during an uptrend, I use the lows to draw a trendline.
-This has two benefits: You can use the touches to get into trend-following trades and when the trendline breaks we can use that to trade reversals.
+During a downtrend, you connect the highs and during an uptrend, you connect the lows to draw a trendline.
+This has two benefits: you can use the touches to get into trend-following trades and when the trendline breaks we can use the signal to trade reversals.

 How to draw trendlines II